thomas-liao/Food_Mate/README.md

 <img src="./Image/5_6.png" alt="Post Recommendation" width="250"/><br/><br/>

 We logged in with another account, after choosing to be guest, the user is provided a summary of posts distributed by the recommendation system(The illustration only shows Amy's posts because right now only Amy posted a bunch of posts).
+The user could also pull the page to refresh if any new posts are added and recmended to the user.

 <img src="./Image/5_7.png" width="250"/><br/><br/>